schen13/Pintourist/README.md

 The project was designed and built in a two-week timeframe, but I plan to continue adding improvements, features, and bugfixes in the future.

+## Technologies

+Due to the small scale of the project, Rails' ease of use allowed for simple RESTful API and CRUD route implementation.

+React and React Router promoted seamless navigation through the app with descriptive pathnames.
+A normalized Redux state facilitated smooth modal tracking and extraction of relevant data based on the current path (e.g. username, board name).

+AWS and Rails ActiveStorage handled image upload and cloud storage, with submitted images (through pin creation) being pushed to an S3 bucket.

+Packages like react-dropzone and react-spinners were incorporated for image drag/drop and page loading spinner animations respectively.

 ## Features
-  * Secure backend user authentication with BCrypt
-    * Useful backend validations with informative error display on the frontend
-  * Users can create accounts, log in, or use a demo login to bypass this process
+  * Secure BCrypt password hashing, backend Rails validations, and frontend validation logic generate intuitive error messages and disable improper submissions
+  * Creating an account, logging in, or using the demo login grants access main content, such as board and pin creation
-  * Users can view both their own and others' profiles, including their boards and pins
+  * Once logged in, users can view each others' profiles, including their boards and pins
-  * Users can create, edit, and delete both boards and pins, while also being able to save pins to their boards
-    * Users can only edit and delete their own boards and pins
-  * The homepage discover feed is responsive and display all pins nicely
+  * Boards and pins can be easily created, modified, or deleted due to a RESTful API and normalized Redux state
+  * Responsive and aesthetically pleasing home feed, courtesy of simple CSS media queries and selectors
+  * Cloud-based image storage and upload through Rails ActiveStorage and AWS, optimizing for scalability and minimal server load

 ### Responsive Feed
 ![Pintourist Feed](/design_docs/images/discover_feed.png)